miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 And yes, it's conceptually similar to Electron but without the overhead - just pure web tech running in a controlled local environment.
 Perfect for single-tenant tools!

-Me: But with magically ajax-enabled Python instead of PERL.
+**Me**: But with magically ajax-enabled Python instead of PERL.

-Claude: Exactly!
+**Claude**: Exactly!
 It's like CGI/PERL's simplicity met modern Python and got superpowers:

 ```python
 # 1995: CGI/PERL